Vietnamization: 1972

 By the beginning of 1972, over 400,000 U.S. personnel had been withdrawn, most of whom were combat troops.
 Politically, this allowed Nixon to negotiate with China and the Soviet Union without suggesting that he was compromising U.S. soldiers in the field.

 North Vietnam made a major conventional attack on the South, for which the U.S. provided major air support under Operation Linebacker I, which enabled the ARVN to regain substantial control.
-When North Vietnam, late in the year, left the negotiating table, Nixon authorized the intensive Operation Linebacker II campaign, which forced the North Vietnamese to negotiate; a peace treaty was signed and all U.S. combat forces were withdrawn.
+In An Lộc, South Vietnamese forces halted the North Vietnamese advance towards Saigon capital.
+When North Vietnam, late in the year, left the negotiating table, Nixon authorized the destructive Operation Linebacker II campaign, which forced the North Vietnamese to negotiate; a peace treaty was signed and all U.S. combat forces were withdrawn.

 1973 and ceasefire

 The Armed Forces of the Republic of Vietnam had some excellent ground combat units, but still had very serious problems of command, control, and communications at division level and above.

 Many units had become overdependent on American air support, and, while the RVN Air Force had not developed large-scale interdiction capability, they were also of varied quality for close air support.
 Beyond the issue that the Air Force was always fragmented to the corps commanders, they also did not receive various expected equipment upgrades.
 Photoreconnaissance was extremely limited.

 Armored units had developed the greatest confidence in their ability to fight without U.S. air support.
 Ground commanders also learned that armored units were not for infantry support and static defenses, but needed to be used as mobile reserves.
 Neither North nor South Vietnam, however, had really mastered large-scale combined arms methods, compared to a NATO or Warsaw Pact level of proficiency.

+In a postwar interview with the RAND Corporation, Nguyễn Bá Cẩn said: "Vietnamese officials called Vietnamization the U.S. Dollar and Vietnam Blood Sharing Plan."